This is a cover image about paper lantern.

 Step 1: Create your design

-In Cricut Design Space, create the following rectangle sizes: 11.4 x 0.5” for the lantern strap, 11.14 x 7” for the inner piece, and 11.4 x 10” for the outside piece.
+In design software, create the following rectangle sizes: 11.4 x 0.5” for the lantern strap, 11.14 x 7” for the inner piece, and 11.4 x 10” for the outside piece.
 If you do not have a cutting machine, cut the same-sized rectangles by hand.

 This image shows the software interface for designing paper lanterns.